Chiuri254/pitch/README.md

 You must have a virtual enviroment to help you install the reqirements.
 In the virtual enviroment you must install  pip to enable you install the requirements

-# Lincense
-I am using the mit lincence to cover my app  https://opensource.org/licenses/MIT

-# Deployed Site
-here is the link to the deployed site https://oneminite.herokuapp.com/